-The English lessons for the Philippines Learning Camps for Enhancement and Consolidated groups are designed to consolidate knowledge of content that students in Grade 10 have already been taught.
+The English lessons for the Philippine Learning Camps for Enhancement and Consolidated groups are designed to consolidate knowledge of content that students in Grade 9 have already been taught.

-Links between Lessons and English Curriculum for Grade 10
+Links between Lessons and English Curriculum for Grade 9

-The K-12 Curriculum Guide: English (2016) mandates a range of text types for study and performance in Grade 10, including Literary, Informational and Persuasive/Argumentative texts.
+The K-12 Curriculum Guide: English (2016) mandates a range of text types and forms for study and performance in Grade 9, including Literary, Informational/Expository, and Persuasive/Argumentative texts.

 The new English K-10 Curriculum (2023), which is being introduced gradually from 2024, puts more focus on particular forms of texts, located within these broad text types.
-It highlights prose, poetry, and drama as forms of Literary texts, and multimodal informational texts and research reports based on literature reviews as forms of Informational texts.
-While the new curriculum does not mandate the study of any forms of Persuasive/Argumentative texts in Grade 10, students need to further develop skills in composing their own Argumentative texts, so some exposure to examples of Argumentative texts can be justified.
+It emphasizes prose, poetry, and drama (forms of Literary texts), multimodal informational texts, academic texts and transactional texts.
+Accordingly, the lessons for this Learning Camp range across texts drawn from these broad categories of texts that have been designated for study in Grade 9.
+For example, in the 2016 English curriculum, Grade 9 students are required to focus on Drama, both as performance and in the form of writing reviews of plays - as a consequence, Lesson 5 deals with a play script, and Lessons 14 and 15 cover reviews.

-Often in tests of reading, students are presented with texts they have never encountered before, and asked to answer questions about them under time pressure.
+Often in tests of reading, learners are presented with texts they have never encountered before and asked to answer questions about them under time pressure.
 This has been identified as an issue for many students.
 A key first step in dealing with such texts is to identify what text type or form it is.
-This way students might have a better idea what its purpose is, how it is structured, where to look for its key information and even what sort of language devices to expect and recognize.
+This way learners might have a better idea of what its purpose is, how it is structured, where to look for its key information, and even what sort of language devices to expect and recognize.
 In other words, they begin reading with a purpose, a map, rather than merely trying to remember what they have read for later questions, which overloads their working memory.

-They begin reading with a purpose, a map, rather than merely trying to remember what they have read for later questions, which overloads their working memory.
-A significant component of the Grade 10 Learning Camp English lessons, then, deals with the nature, structures and language features of the particular forms of Literary and Informational texts that students are exploring.
-Students need to further develop skills in composing their own Argumentative texts, so some exposure to examples of Argumentative texts can be justified.
+A significant component of the Learning Camp English lessons, then, deals with the nature, structures and language features of the particular forms of Literary, Informational and Persuasive texts that students have explored in Grade 9.

-Inevitably, the lessons incorporate Learning Competencies associated with reading, comprehending, analyzing and responding to texts and composing critical and creative texts.
+Inevitably, the lessons incorporate Learning Competencies associated with reading, comprehending, analyzing, and responding to texts and composing critical and creative texts.
 Key Learning Competencies for Literature are also addressed.
-The Grade 10 Learning Competencies (2016 K-12 Curriculum: English) represented in the lessons include:
+The Grade 9 Learning Competencies (2016 K-12 Curriculum: English) represented in the lessons include: